What’s better than getting your children excited (and educated) with these wonderful 4th of July books for kids.

 4th of July STUDY UNIT RESOURCES

 In addition to offering recommendations of 4th of July books for children, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class resources to teach kids about the 4th of July!
+Some of these resources may contain affiliate links.

 Kids in the Kitchen: Fun & Easy Patriotic Party Mix from Crafty Mama in ME